The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: An alternative Higgstory

 The changes in the scalar curvature $R$ throughout inflation and (pre)heating induce the time-dependence of the Higgs effective mass, which can result in an enhancement or quenching of its quantum modes.
 In the present scenario, we assume that the inflaton energy density is given primarily by its kinetic component, which leads to a so-called \emph{kination} epoch, when the Universe expands with a stiff equation of state ($w_{\rm kin}=1$).
-This phase is a common occurrence of various inflationary models, especially those exhibiting a non-oscillatory character, such as \emph{Quintessential Inflation} \cite{Wetterich:1987fm,Wetterich:1994bg,Peebles:1998qn,Spokoiny:1993kt,Brax:2005uf,BuenoSanchez:2007jxm,Wetterich:2013jsa,Wetterich:2014gaa, Hossain:2014xha,Agarwal:2017wxo,Geng:2017mic,Dimopoulos:2017zvq,Rubio:2017gty,Dimopoulos:2017tud,Akrami:2017cir,Garcia-Garcia:2018hlc} (see \cite{Bettoni:2021qfs} for a review), where this stiff expansion can last for several $e$-folds.
-In these settings, the quintessential inflationary potential interpolates between two plateaus, a high-scale one to inflate the early Universe and a low-scale one to explain the cosmological constant in the late Universe (see \cite{Bettoni:2021zhq} for a review).
+This phase is a common occurrence of various inflationary models, especially those exhibiting a non-oscillatory character,\footnote{For a discussion on kination arising in a string-cosmology setting, see \cite{Apers:2022cyl, Apers:2024ffe, Revello:2023hro, Conlon:2022pnx}.} such as \emph{Quintessential Inflation} \cite{Wetterich:1987fm,Wetterich:1994bg,Peebles:1998qn,Spokoiny:1993kt,Brax:2005uf,BuenoSanchez:2007jxm,Wetterich:2013jsa,Wetterich:2014gaa, Hossain:2014xha,Agarwal:2017wxo,Geng:2017mic,Dimopoulos:2017zvq,Rubio:2017gty,Dimopoulos:2017tud,Akrami:2017cir,Garcia-Garcia:2018hlc} (see \cite{Bettoni:2021qfs} for a review), where this stiff expansion can last for several $e$-folds.
+In these settings, the quintessential inflationary potential interpolates between two plateaus, a high-scale one to inflate the early Universe and a low-scale one to explain the cosmological constant in the late Universe.
 A kinetic-energy-dominated phase takes place between the two, as most of the inflaton potential energy is converted into kinetic energy.
 For the sake of simplicity, we assume the transition between inflation and kination to be instantaneous or, at least, much faster than the typical duration of the heating processes that follow it.
 Together with the aforementioned energetic subdominance, this approximation allows us to study the dynamics of the Higgs field independently of the specific shape of the inflationary potential.

 The non-minimal interaction with gravity and the time-dependence of the Ricci scalar define two distinct dynamical phases.
-Throughout the inflationary stage, the Higgs field is stabilised against the amplification of quantum fluctuations \cite{Herranen:2014cua}.
+Throughout the inflationary stage, the Higgs field is stabilised against the amplification of quantum fluctuations \cite{Herranen:2014cua, Gialamas:2022gxv, Gialamas:2023emn, Kohri:2016wof}.
 The Ricci scalar in an expanding FLRW background,